Dissolve-E/awmf-ig/input/intro-notes/StructureDefinition-guideline-intro.md

   * targetReference = Reference(Guideline/021-001-new)
 ```

 These relationships ensure a clear lineage across updates and enable traceability in systems that aggregate or display guidelines.
-Optionally, additional context can be provided using extensions such as `classifier` or `label` to

 ### Guideline Content

 * Store assessment information from the AWMF's quality assurance process, together with provenance information for the AWMF

+### Notes

+- The attestation `time` can be used to reflect the official approval or publication date by the AWMF.
+- This information is primarily relevant to registry publishers and consumers needing metadata about guideline provenance and validation.

 * Cover all the guideline structured medatdata currently used by the AWMF, including various dates and publication status information